The Cybersphere

 Apr 14, 2026

-Set up a local LLM lab with Ollama, run prompt injection tests with working Python code, and document findings using MITRE ATLAS.
-A hands-on guide for security practitioners.
+Run prompt injection attacks, set up a local LLM lab with Ollama, and map findings to MITRE ATLAS.
+Practical Python code included for security practitioners.

 AI red-teamingLLM securityadversarial AIprompt injectionred team